Chicago Office Buildings Trade for Less, Development Slows

 A rendering of 919 W. Fulton St. in Chicago

-919 W. Fulton St. in Chicago’s West Loop is among the very few large office buildings that were a ground-up development.
+The office building at 919 W. Fulton St. in Chicago’s West Loop is among the very few recent ground-up developments.
 The project also included an adjacent, six-story residential building.
 Image by Neoscape, courtesy of Fulton Street Cos.

-Addressing the fundamental shift in how office buildings are utilized and repositioned, some owners look to conversions.
+Others look to conversions as a means to address the fundamental shift in how office buildings are utilized and repositioned.
 Far from being a catch-all solution to the sector’s woes, office-to-residential redevelopment can be a good avenue for some owners to capitalize on these shifting trends.

-CommercialEdge recently released the Conversion Feasability Index, a proprietary tool that offers scores assessing the potential for an office building’s conversion to residential.
-Chicago has around 18.6 percent of its office space in buildings that have a high potential for conversion, putting it around the top of the list nationwide.
+CommercialEdge recently released the Conversion Feasibility Index, a proprietary tool that offers scores assessing the potential for an office building’s conversion to residential.
+Chicago has around 18.6 percent of its office space in buildings that have a high potential for such adaptive reuse, putting it around the top of the list nationwide.

 Pipeline decreases, large projects are few and far in between

-As of August, Chicago’s office construction pipeline dropped significantly to just 811,394 square feet under construction, or 0.3 percent of stock—70 basis points behind the national rate.
-There is still demand for high-quality product, with those developments tending to have significant preleasing activity.
+As of August, Chicago’s office construction pipeline dropped significantly to just 811,394 square feet, or 0.3 percent of stock—70 basis points behind the national rate.
+There is still demand for high-quality product, those developments tending to have significant preleasing activity.

 Among its peer gateway office markets, Chicago’s rate of construction as a percentage of stock was the lowest.
-Boston took the lead with 4.4 percent of office space under construction, followed by Miami (3.9 percent).
+Boston led with 4.4 percent, followed by Miami (3.9 percent).
 On the lower end were Manhattan (0.6 percent) and Los Angeles (0.9 percent).

 Photo of office building at 360 N. Green St.